 • You can buy a bag of pre-chopped pecans to make prep time go a little faster.

-• These bars stay fresh in the refrigerator for up to 5 days, or in the freezer for 2 months.
+• These bars stay fresh in the refrigerator for up to 5 days, or you can freeze them for 2 months.

 Pecan pie filling in a pan.